nawalhasan/CEU_DE1-SQL-KNIME/Term-Project-1/README.md

 The salesInfo table was created by carefully picking relevant dimensions that serve the purpose of my study and formulate the star scheme, the facts of which will be UnitPrice, Quantity and Revenue.
 The SalesInfo table will them serve as a source of information for the questions that intend to answer using views as data marts.
 I have used customers, employee which includes customer representatives, album table which includes names, track table which include track names, billing information from invoice table and invoice line table.

 Using this I created a stored procedure that will return answers to my questions posted below.
 This procedure was created using inner joins and left join on InvoiceLine.
-I also added triggers to show a new order in the messages table.
-Lastly, I added an event to show to add a new row to the Album table with an Album Id and an Album Name.

 <p align="center">
   <img src="https://github.com/nawalhasan/CEU_DE1-SQL-KNIME/blob/main/Term-Project-1/Star_schema.png" />